 by Structured Settlement Watchdog®

-Settlement purchasers, mislabeled structured settlement companies in the Statement of Facts accompanying the Rubino indictment, purchase structured settlement payments rights from the structured settlement recipient and then sell them to third parties or thee rights are packaged into securities and sold to institutional investors.
-The that the New York DA's indictment muddles terms that do not reflect what actually occur, is unfortunate testimony to how far the secondary market through its marketing and false adverting has flourished due to a reckless lack of regulation across the United States.
+Settlement purchasers, mislabeled structured settlement companies in the Statement of Facts accompanying the Rubino indictment, purchase structured settlement payments rights from the structured settlement recipient and then sell them to third parties or the receivables are packaged into securities and sold to institutional investors.
+T

 The indictment, published by the New York Law Journal refers to " structured settlement companies buying annuities from the annuity holder".
 This is simply inaccurate.